-I am a self-taught artist.
+I am a self-taught artist and writer.

 In March, 2014 after 14 years of the intense detail work of my New England style folk art, I made a 180 degree shift to intuitive free-flowing abstract painting.
 It’s messy, unpredictable and deeply satisfying, expressing my passionate soul, my free and independent nature, and my love for the road less traveled.